Equivariant Flow Matching for Point Cloud Assembly: Experiment

 \subsection{Multi-piece assembly}

-This section evaluates Eda on the volume constrained version of BB dataset~\cite{sellan2022breaking}.
+This section evaluates Eda on the volume constrained version of BB dataset~\citep{sellan2022breaking}.
 We consider the shapes with $2 \leq N \leq 8$ pieces in the ``everyday'' subset.
-We compare Eda against the following baseline methods: DGL~\cite{zhan2020generative}, LEV~\cite{wu2023leveraging}, GLO~\cite{sellan2022breaking} and JIG~\cite{lu2023jigsaw}.
-JIG is correspondence-based, and other baseline methods are regression-based.
-Note that we do not report the results of the diffusion-type method~\cite{scarpellini2024diffassemble} due to accessibility issues.
-We process all fragments by grid downsampling with a grid size $0.02$ for Eda.
+We compare Eda against the following baseline methods: DGL~\citep{zhan2020generative}, LEV~\citep{wu2023leveraging}, GLO~\citep{sellan2022breaking}, JIG~\citep{lu2023jigsaw} and GARF~\citep{li2025garf}.
+JIG is correspondence-based, GARF is diffusion-based, and other baseline methods are regression-based.
+For Eda, we process all fragments by grid downsampling with a grid size $0.02$.
 For the baseline methods, we follow their original preprocessing steps.
-To reproduce the results of the baseline methods, we use the implement of DGL and GLO in the official benchmark suite of BB, and we use the official implement of LEV and JIG.
+We do not pretrain GARF for fair comparison,.
+To reproduce the results of the baseline methods, we use the implementation of DGL and GLO in the official benchmark suite of BB, and we use the official implementation of LEV, JIG and GARF.

-The results are shown in Tab.~\ref{tab:BB}, where we also report the computation time for the whole test set containing $6904$ shapes on a Nvidia T4 GPU.
+The results are shown in Tab.~\ref{tab:BB}, where we also report the computation time of all methods on the test set on a Nvidia T4 GPU except GARF, which is measured on a A40 GPU because it does not support the T4 GPU.
 We observe that Eda outperforms all baseline methods by a large margin at a moderate computation cost.
-We present some qualitative results from Fig.~\ref{fig-BB-qualitative1} to~\ref{fig-BB-qualitative3} in the appendix, where we observe that Eda can generally reconstruct the shapes more accurately than the baseline methods.
+We present some qualitative results in Fig.~\ref{fig-BB-qualitative1} in the appendix, where we observe that Eda can generally reconstruct the shapes more accurately than the baseline methods.
 An example of the assembly process of Eda is presented in Fig.~\ref{fig-BB}.